vercel/examples/edge-functions/query-parameters/README.md

   - edge-json-response
 ---

-# Query Parameters
+# Query Parameters Edge

-Read query parameters in your API using Edge Functions.
+Using query parameters on the edge.

 ## Demo